eegyudt/scheduler/README.md

 # Interview Scheduler

 ***Interview scheduler*** is a single page app for scheduling interviews developed using React.
-The database is pesisted by the API server using a PostgreSQL, and communicates with the API server over HTTP using Axios client.
+The database is pesisted by the API server using PostgreSQL, and communicates with the API over HTTP using Axios client.
 This project was based on the starter code provided by [Lighthouse Labs](http://www.lighthouselabs.ca/) as part of their Web Development Bootcamp, and developed to a functional app by Eszter Egyud.